Platform Installation with Helm Charts

 Specify multiple licenses

-artifactory.cluster.licensesection, ensure that the licenses are separated by a newline.
+artifactory.cluster.licensesection, separate licenses with a newline.

 Warning